 Muroi and Ozaki as the priest and the doctor to a wonderful job of creating opposing moral views on how to deal with the invasion of the village.
 Both ideals are flawed and neither side is really willing to compromise leading to the very tragic events at the end of the series.
 It’s interesting that Ozaki seems like the voice of reason for so much of the series but by the end becomes completely consumed by violence and Muroi who tries to sit on the fence is pushed into actions against other humans even as he realises he is in the wrong.

 But if the characters are the strength of the series, they are also what ultimately bring it down.
 The journey you go with these characters is long and you feel you know them, so as reason is tossed aside and they become involved in increasingly violent acts it can make you uncomfortable.
 Characters who are set up as good or nice meet tragic ends for no other reason than to play on the audience’s emotions and barbaric characters are seemingly glorified at times.
 As for the main cast members, none of them could actually be described as the hero of the piece.
 They are all just deeply flawed humans acting in their own self interest.
-While there is a great message in that, it does leave the audience with no one to really support during the final stages of the anime.
+While there is a great message in that, it does leave the audience with no one to really support during the final stages of the anime as even Natsuno and Ozaki, arguably the lead characters for the kids and the adults respectively, pursue their own vendettas in the finals episodes.

-I’ll try to avoid too many spoilers.
-A family of vampires have moved into the village and are using its isolated nature to their advantage as they believe no one would notice if the entire village became a vampire village.
-One by one the humans are dying and while at first they believe it is the work of an unusally hot season and then an epidemic, some members of the village begin to suspect more is going on.
+I’ll try to avoid too many spoilers but the set-up involves a family of vampires (obvious to the audience from the start) have moved into the village and are using its isolated nature to their advantage as they believe no one would notice if the entire village became a vampire village.
+One by one the humans are dying and while at first they believe it is the work of an unusually hot season and then an epidemic, some members of the village begin to suspect more is going on.

-This is a slow burning story that spends a lot of time building atmosphere and doesn’t try to do jump scares or excessive violence (though the final few episodes do become extremely gory).
+This is a slow burning story that spends a lot of time building atmosphere and doesn’t try to do jump scares or excessive violence (until the ending – then it is the definition of excessive).
 Creepy music, long pauses, and dialogue full of double meanings abound while actual evidence is slow coming during the first half of the series.

 Once it is finally established that vampires are in fact present in the town, there is a dramatic shift in both tone and pacing.
 Time is divided between the various human characters and the vampires and their actions.
 The similarities between the two sides are continually emphasised.
-Humans are faced with the prospect of killing their former loved ones (re-killing?) and the vampires are faced with the thought that they will need to kill to live.
+Humans are faced with the prospect of killing their former loved ones (re-killing?) and the vampires are faced with the thought that they will need to kill, potentially their loved ones, to live.
 It is here we find the horror of Shiki.
 The questioning of the audience about what is right in such a situation.
-This is far more effective than any slaughter filled horror where vampires appear and devour their pray before being taken out in a shower of blood.
+This is far more effective than any slaughter filled horror where vampires appear and devour their prey before being taken out in a shower of blood.

 That said, early on you wonder why the characters are so slow to realise what is happening.
 You wonder what the end game could be.
 You also begin to wonder why the occasional absurdity is thrown in (such as the vampire run funeral which leaves the family of the deceased speechless).
 These moments that break the mood and disrupt the flow are frustrating.
 As is the ending itself.
 And while I won’t spoil it for those that haven’t already read about it or watched it, it just feels like they couldn’t think of any way to satisfactorily resolve the conflict.